-- PRJ6PRA/S Project (for non-apprenticeship students only) has 2 assessments.
-The first assessment is coursework, and the second assessment is a project report. - PRJ6CSA/ PRJ6CSS Case Study Project (for apprenticeship students only) has 3 assessments: a case study identification and outline; a presentation; and a reflective summary. - BCU6EPA Building Control End Point Assessment (for apprenticeship students only) has 2 assessments: an open book exam and an interview.
+- PRJ6CSA/ PRJ6CSS Case Study Project (for apprenticeship students only) has 3 assessments: a case study identification and outline; a report; and a recorded presentation. - BCU6EPA Building Control End Point Assessment (for apprenticeship students only) has 2 assessments: an open book exam and an interview.